 Complete Guide to the Nickelodeon Hotels and Resorts Punta Cana

-The Nickelodeon Hotels and Resorts Punta Cana is officially open and ready to welcome your family.
-Although delays in construction have pushed back a few opening dates on amenities, there is still plenty to do at this luxury, all-inclusive Karisma resort.
+The Nickelodeon Hotels and Resorts Punta Cana is ready to welcome your family.
 Swim the day away in the waters of the Uvero Alto beach in the Dominican Republic, just a 30-minute drive from the Punta Cana airport.
 This is Nickelodeon’s first international property, but don’t be scared that you will find over the top décor and Sponge Bob around every corner.
 Nickelodeon Resort Punta Cana is tastefully adorned in white and gray with hints of Nickelodeon’s signature orange color.

 You will need to pack the usual items for your Caribbean vacation, but sunscreen and mosquito repellant should be at the top of your list.
 To help you prepare, we’ve created a printable packing list that will get you down to the Nickelodeon Hotels and Resorts Punta Cana with minimal stress.